iag-geo/concord/README.md

 Read this entire README file to understand the methodology used & it's accuracy.

 Using this file comes with the following caveats:
-- Only works with data related to residents, citizens & consumers.
+- It only works with data related to residents, citizens & consumers.
 In other words - industrial, commercial & special use data isn't suited to conversion using the concordance file provided;
-- The % overlaps between boundaries are a best estimate of how data should be apportioned between 2 boundary sets based on residential address counts.
+- The data represents % overlaps between boundaries that are a _best estimate_ of how data should be apportioned between 2 boundary sets based on residential address counts.
 Your data may have biases in it that mean this approach doesn't return the best result. e.g. looking at the image below - if your postcode 3127 customers were mostly on the Boroondara Council side - the boundary concordance file would incorrectly put 54% of customers in Whitehorse Council.

 ![pc_vs_lga.png](pc_vs_lga.png "ABS 2016 Postcodes (red) vs LGAs (blue)")